More about: Day Trips to Bruges from Brussels

 By Bus

-The bus takes longer than the train (about an hour and a half) and has fewer departures during the day, but, if you want to save money, you have tickets from 6 euros each way.
+The bus takes longer than the train (about an hour and a half) and has fewer departures during the day, but, if you want to save money, you can get tickets from 6 euros each way.

 By rental car